What We Do

 SOIL is working to transform conditions in Haiti with both short-term projects that address critical needs and a long-term strategy to expand sanitation access through social business models.

-Since building the first waste treatment facility in Haiti in 2009, SOIL has gone on to become one of the largest waste treatment operations in the country, treating thousands of gallons of waste each month.
+Since building the first waste treatment facility in Haiti in 2009, SOIL has become one of the largest waste treatment operations in the country, treating over 40 metric tons of waste each month.

 SOIL produces an increasing quantity of Konpòs Lakay, SOIL’s EcoSan compost, each year.
 This compost is used to rebuild the productive potential of Haiti’s soils.